stonepros/stone/doc/mgr/modules.rst

        return HandleCommandResult(stdout=f'the black hole swallowed '{oid}'")

 The first parameter passed to ``CLICommand`` is the "name" of the command.
-Since there are lots of commands in Ceph, we tend to group related commands with a common prefix.
+Since there are lots of commands in Stone, we tend to group related commands with a common prefix.
 In this case, "antigravity" is used for this purpose.
 As the author is probably designing a module which is also able to launch rockets into the deep space.

-The `type annotations <https://www.python.org/dev/peps/pep-0484/>`_ for the method parameters are mandatory here, so the usage of the command can be properly reported to the ``ceph`` CLI, and the manager daemon can convert the serialized command parameters sent by the clients to the expected type before passing them to the handler method.
+The `type annotations <https://www.python.org/dev/peps/pep-0484/>`_ for the method parameters are mandatory here, so the usage of the command can be properly reported to the ``stone`` CLI, and the manager daemon can convert the serialized command parameters sent by the clients to the expected type before passing them to the handler method.
 With properly implemented types, one can also perform some sanity checks against the parameters!